angular/angular/aio/content/guide/visual-studio-2015.md

 <h2 id='copy'>
-  Step 3: Copy the Angular Getting Started project files into the ASP.NET project folder
+  Step 3: Copy the Angular project files into the ASP.NET project folder
 </h2>

-Copy the files you downloaded from [Getting Started](guide/quickstart) into the folder containing the `.csproj` file.
+Copy files from the starter Angular app into the folder containing the `.csproj` file.
 Include the files in the Visual Studio project as follows:

 * Click the `Show All Files` button in Solution Explorer to reveal all of the hidden files in the project.